 Acupuncture, for example, is a possible method of treatment to alleviate the symptoms of hayfever for those suffering from allergies.
 Besides the treatment of allergies, acupuncture is also suitable for achieving relief from pain in the musculoskeletal system.
 Another area of complementary medicine is phytotherapy, also called herbal medicine.
 Medicinal plants are effective in supporting treatments and therapies for a wide variety of diseases.
 Learn more about the most popular techniques in complementary medicine.

-In addition to contributions towards the cost of alternative forms of treatment and remedies, you can also make use of the complementary medicine advice line.
+Make use of contributions towards the cost of alternative forms of treatment and remedies.

 You will receive generous contributions towards the cost of various outpatient treatments.